pk21-praveen/pk21-praveen/README.md

 - 👨‍🎓 Graduate at [Sri Lanka Institute of Information Technology](https://www.sliit.lk/) (SLIIT)<br>
 - 👩‍💻 Software Engineer at [IFS](https://www.ifs.com/lk/) <br>
 - 🐱‍👤 Love for coding <br>
+- 👯 I’m looking to collaborate with anyone on any project.
+- ⚡ Fun fact: I love playing cricket and computer games.
 - 💖 and a proud Sri Lankan!

 ### **Reach Me via...**